markklaassens/sandbox/README.md

 - Ensure you have Java Development Kit (JDK) installed.
 - A code editor or IDE that supports Java, such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/).

+### Setup Instructions

+- Clone the repository to your local machine.
+- Open the project in your preferred IDE.
+- Explore the code, each class is designed to run independently.
+Feel free to explore, modify and experiment with the code.
+- Provide me with any feedback or ideas!